AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-predictive-content/edit-predictive-content-for-rich-media.md

 >[!PREREQUISITES]
 >
->Content must be [approved for predictive content](/help/marketo/product-docs/predictive-content/working-with-all-content/approve-a-title-for-predictive-content.md) on the All Content page.
+>Content must be [approved for predictive content](/help/marketo/product-docs/predictive-content/working-with-all-content/approve-a-title-for-predictive-content.md) on the [!UICONTROL All Content] page.

-1. On the **Predictive Content** page, click a title to open the editor.
+1. On the **[!UICONTROL Predictive Content]** page, click a title to open the editor.

    ![](assets/image2017-10-3-9-3a40-3a38.png)

-1. Click **Rich Media**.
+1. Click **[!UICONTROL Rich Media]**.

    ![](assets/image2017-10-3-9-3a41-3a33.png)